 It’s not the thing they tell me the story about.

 In other words, their purpose isn’t a skill, or job, or a promotion, or an award.
 It may eventually get operationalized that way, but that’s not where they start.
-Where they start is with this sense of who they want to be and how they want to—I know it sounds corny—change the world, in whatever way they can.
+Where they start is with this sense of who they want to be and how they want to—I know it sounds corny—change the world with their work.

-This is what I mean by purpose, and this is the thing that it’s so easy to lose track of when you’re just trying to get through the reading for class or decide how late you can afford to stay up to figure out where the damn book is going.
+This is what I mean by purpose, and this is the thing it’s so easy to lose track of--especially when you’re just trying to get through the reading for class or decide how late you can afford to stay up to figure out where the damn book is going.
 Especially if we lose touch with the community of people that helped us form and grow our purpose, it’s easy to forget that the tasks we’re completing aren’t themselves the ultimate point.
 They’re just one route to getting there.

 I thought about my purpose after my Fun Friends’ last visit, and I was surprised to find that I wasn’t totally off base, just a little out of whack.
-Sure, I need to lock away my writing beast on Saturday nights and spend a couple hours binge watching Black-ish with my husband.
+Not knowing the arc of the book is always a long, painful period for me—but not one that requires the level of attention I was giving to my writing.
+It made no sense, the way I was obsessing over it.
+So, I locked away my writing beast on Saturday nights and spent them binge watching Black-ish with my husband.
 (You see?
 It turns out I am boring, even when I’m not obsessed with my book).